Skip to content

 describe what you see in this image

-I wrote my text in a separate file and direct copy and pasted it to Gitlab so I wouldn't lose it if my changes didn't save.
+I wrote my text in a separate file using the simple notepad app on my computer.
+I then copy and pasted it to Gitlab so I wouldn't lose my changes if they didn't save.

 After this I resized a bunch of images but I ended up using only a few because I hadn't quite cracked how to position them.
-I didn't realize you need to use HTML to get them to be justified just how you'd like.
+I needed to use HTML to get them to be justified how I wanted.
+Below you can see how to program the "width" of an image".

 describe what you see in this image